akka/akka/akka-docs/src/main/paradox/persistence-query-durable-state.md

 ## Introduction

-Akka persistence query complements @ref:[Durable State Behaviors](typed/persistence-durable-state.md) by providing a universal asynchronous stream based query interface that various state store plugins can implement in order to expose their query capabilities.
+Akka persistence query provides a query interface to @ref:[Durable State Behaviors](typed/persistence-durable-state.md).
+These queries are based on asynchronous streams, very much like the ones offered in the @ref:[Event Sourcing](persistence-query.md) based implementation.
+Various state store plugins can implement these interfaces in order to expose their query capabilities.

-The most typical use case of persistence query is implementing the so-called query side (also known as "read side") in the popular CQRS architecture pattern - in which the writing side of the application (e.g. implemented using Akka persistence) is completely separated from the "query side".
-Akka Persistence Query itself is *not* directly the query side of an application, however it can help to migrate data from the write side to the query side database.
-In very simple scenarios Persistence Query may be powerful enough to fulfill the query needs of your app, however we highly recommend (in the spirit of CQRS) of splitting up the write/read sides into separate datastores as the need arises.
+One of the rationales behind having a separate query module for Akka Persistence is for implementing the so-called query side (also known as "read side") in the popular CQRS architecture pattern - in which the writing side of the application (e.g. implemented using Akka persistence) is completely separated from the "query side".

 ## Using query with Akka Projections